 - Defense to eviction.

-- Police involvement in the eviction process.
+- Sheriff and police involvement in the eviction process.

 Each state has a different standard when it comes to tenant eviction, and there are often many strict procedures that must be followed before a landlord can lawfully evict a tenant.
 These laws may require a landlord to submit multiple eviction notices or follow other standards.
 Whatever the case, your landlord must follow the state laws and procedures to the letter in order to lawfully evict you.